Are Government Contractors Protected By Sovereign Immunity From Personal Injury Lawsuits?

 Now, it is important to understand here that sovereign immunity can take many different forms.
 The contractor here cited section 768.28(9) of the Florida Statutes, which states that an “agent” of the state or one of its subdivisions cannot be held personally liable in a personal injury lawsuit “any act, event, or omission of action in the scope of her or his employment or function.”
 The contractor argued it was an agent of the county and therefore covered by this provision.

 A circuit court judge agreed with the contractor and dismissed the plaintiff’s lawsuit on those grounds.
 The plaintiff then appealed to the Fourth District.
 The appellate court agreed with the trial judge that sovereign immunity applied here, but not as described in section 768.28(9).
 Rather, the applicable law was section 768.28(5).

 What is the difference?
 Section 768.28(5) states that the state and its agencies can be held liable–up to $200,000–for a personal injury claim.
 The Fourth District said this provision also covers “corporations primarily acting as instrumentalities of the state, counties, or municipalities.”
 In contrast, the total immunity for “persons” under section 768.28(9) only “refers to individuals, not corporations.”

 In other words, the plaintiff can sue the contractor, but any award of damages must be limited to $200,000, consistent with section 768.28(5).

 Contact a Florida Personal Injury Lawyer Today

 Personal injury cases often raise complicated legal questions, even when one of the parties involved is neither a government agency nor one of its contractors.
 This is why it is always important to seek out and work with an experienced Boynton Beach slip and fall attorney who will carefully review your case and advise you of all potential legal obstacles.
-So if you have been injured in an accident and need to speak with a lawyer right away, contact the Leifer Law Firm to schedule a consultation.
+So if you have been injured in an accident and need to speak with a lawyer right away, Contact Leifer & Ramirez to schedule a consultation.